 Supporting Information Relating to Agenda Items

-The Superintendent & CEO is responsible for preparing all supporting information that may accompany each agenda topic originating from the administration or the Board.
+The Superintendent & CEO or designee is responsible for preparing all supporting information that may accompany each agenda topic originating from the administration or the Board.

 The purpose of preparing supporting information is to facilitate decision-making on the part of the Board members by having available to them in advance of Board meetings comprehensive information pertaining to each agenda topic.
 The supporting information shall, to the extent possible, accompany the agenda and be delivered to the Board members concurrently with the agenda.